 PP has analysed the accounts of the biggest pension consulting firms and recorded the turnover (revenue) in their most recent accounts.
 The full leaderboard is below…

-This analysis does not include advisory services provided by PwC, Deloitte, KPMG and Ernst & Young due to a lack of segmental information.
+This analysis does not include advisory services provided by PwC, Deloitte and Ernst & Young due to a lack of segmental information but will include data from Isio (the former pensions business of KPMG) as soon as it becomes available.
 It also excludes data from smaller regional firms.

 Should you have any queries regarding the below data, please contact Jonathan Stapleton at [email protected].